cyberphor/blog/_posts/2023-10-09-clone-github-repo-using-ssh.md

 permalink: 'clone-github-repo-using-ssh'
 ---

-# How to Clone a Repo Using SSH
 ## Tasks
-Tasks 1, 2, and 3 only have to be performed once (or when your SSH keys are no longer valid).
+Tasks 1, 2, and 3 only have to be performed once (or whenever your SSH keys are no longer valid).
 1. [Generate an SSH Key Pair](#task-1)
 2. [Setup SSH-Based Single Sign-On](#task-2)
 3. [Add a SSH Public Key to GitHub](#task-3)
 4. [Clone a GitHub Repo](#task-4)

-## Task 1
-### Generate an SSH Private/Public Key Pair
+## Generate an SSH Private/Public Key Pair
 SSH key pairs can be created using a virtual machine hosted by a Cloud Service Provider (e.g., Microsoft Azure).
 **Step 1.** Generate an SSH key pair.  `-t` defines the key pair type. `-b` defines the key lengths (i.e., the number of bits). `-C` is used to include a comment.
 ```